Camp in comfort – The ultimate guide to luxury adventures

 Outside Magazine Nov.
 5 2019

-Outside Magazine features Lakedale Resort as a great fall weekend trip.
+Outside Magazine features Lakedale as a great fall weekend trip.
 Visitors to the San Juan Islands can enjoy shorter ferry lines and fewer crowds.
 Full article

 Western Living Magazine May 9 2019

 “Basically, it’s camping for people who hate camping.”
 Lucy Lau from Western Living Magazine reflects on her visit to Lakedales.
 Full article

 Inspired taste, March 7, 2019

 Joanne from Inspired Taste got to check off glamping from her bucket list after visiting Lakedales – “I’d take my cozy warm canvas tent over a hotel room any day!” – Joanne, Inspired Taste Full article